 Funding Overview

 Relationships and connections are critical components to an organization and/or community’s ability to work together in service of addressing shared goals.
-Our Building and Bridging Connections funding aims to strengthen social capital and community-building efforts aimed at addressing health challenges and advancing health equity.
+Our Building and Bridging Connections funding aims to strengthen social capital, elevate existing assets, and foster community-building efforts aimed at addressing health challenges and advancing health equity.

 This funding will support: